WeiKangda/LLMs-Exploratory-Bias-Mitigation/README.md

 ```

 #### Swap and Rewrite Explanations (CDA Experiments)

+**Note**: For fair comparison in CDA experiments, this script should be run on files generated with the complete 3-step story generation pipeline (story generation → filtering → moral stance update).

 ```bash
 # Generate counterfactual data for CDA (Counterfactual Data Augmentation) experiments
 python StoryGeneration/swap_and_rewrite_explanations.py --input_file <input_file>